mcfnord/rml/src/busto.md

 Allegation: Specifically, Merrival alleged that many, “if not all” employees fear not supporting Lindquist or his chosen political candidates.

-Summa_ry of the Factual Findings: The PCPAO is more politicized under Lindquist than his predecessors and DPAs, particularly newer DPAs, feel pressured to volunteer in support of

-his campaigns; Lindquist’s refusal to act in the face of complaints by PCPAO employees that their names were added to a Lindquist recall campaign Facebook group without their consent is clear evidence of this pressure, and Lindquist’s active support of campaign activities in his office; political support of Lindquist is not essential to advancement in the office because many persons in his leadership have either been neutral politically or supported other persons;
+Summary of the Factual Findings: The PCPAO is more politicized under Lindquist than his predecessors and DPAs, particularly newer DPAs, feel pressured to volunteer in support of his campaigns; Lindquist’s refusal to act in the face of complaints by PCPAO employees that their names were added to a Lindquist recall campaign Facebook group without their consent is clear evidence of this pressure, and Lindquist’s active support of campaign activities in his office; political support of Lindquist is not essential to advancement in the office because many persons in his leadership have either been neutral politically or supported other persons;
 however, DPAs must give Lindquist their unqualified loyalty in the office, or risk having their careers dead—ended.

-Summgy of the Evidence: Lindquist said that he could not speak to what employees felt, but no one should feel pressured to be involved in his political campaigns.
-All witnesses said

-that Lindquist does not accept financial contributions to his campaigns from DPAs, but does accept volunteers, or ”sweat equity” as he told a couple of witnesses.
+Summary of the Evidence: Lindquist said that he could not speak to what employees felt, but no one should feel pressured to be involved in his political campaigns.
+All witnesses said that Lindquist does not accept financial contributions to his campaigns from DPAs, but does accept volunteers, or ”sweat equity” as he told a couple of witnesses.
 One of them said that as time went by the takeaway for him was that sweat equity would be rewarded and participation